vyshnaway/alchira/README.md

 ## Runtime integration

 - No runtime integration or API/plugins required
-	- The compiler produces a static stylesheet artifact (for example `xrc/styles.css`) which can be included in your app like any other CSS file.
+- The compiler produces a static stylesheet artifact which can be included in your app like any other CSS file.
-	- No bundler plugin, runtime library, or client-side loader is required to consume the generated stylesheet.
-Add it to your HTML, static assets, or bundler's asset pipeline as you would any plain CSS file.

 ## Extensibility & contributions

 - The compiler binary is intentionally a closed distribution for runtime execution: contributions to the binary itself are not expected.
 The tool is a structural processor and does not validate or understand CSS properties or values — **it operates on document structure and symbolic classes**.
 - Extending the system: users can add CSS files to the `xtyles/libraries` folder to create custom libraries/frameworks; the six-level inheritance model allows rapid propagation of changes across a project.
 - Conditional definitions (media queries, custom at-rules, container-dependent variants, etc.) are generated using wrapper-attributes. `hashrules` provide reusable snippets for wrapper attributes.
+- Users may fork or clone repository, personalize flavours and distribute as needed.